-The municipality is developing the Revenue Enhancement Strategy.
-It is still on the draft stage.
+The municipality is in a process of finalising and implementing the Revenue Enhancement Strategy.
 This strategy will assist the municipality to increase the revenue of the municipality.
-Different by-laws will be developed to give effect to the strategy.
+Different by-laws have been developed to give effect to the strategy.

 Indigent's administration